btframework/WCL-Python-Demos/README.md

  To be able to use Wireless Communication Library with Python the [Python .NET](https://github.com/pythonnet/pythonnet) package is required.

  This repository contains simple demos that show how to use call Wireless Communication Library from Python scripts.

+ Should you have any questions please do not hesitate to contact us at support@btframework.com